Code-Institute-Submissions/lastmilestone/README.md

      This means your bucket open to GetObject requests

-9. Go to Properties and click on Static website hosting,add index.html and error.html and save
+9. Go to Properties and click on Static website hosting, add index.html and error.html and save

    with this our bucket is ready.

 10. Go to services and find IAM **Identity and Access Management (IAM)**.

-11. Go to groups and create one (ie:manage-mysite), then go to Policies to create a policy,click on create policy.
+11. Go to groups and create one (ie:manage-mysite), then go to Policies to create a policy, click on create policy.

-12. Click on the JSON tab and you can see import policy.
-Click on it than choose S3 AmazonS3FullAccess policy then add the arn.
+12. Click on the JSON tab and you can see the import policy.
+Click on it then choose S3 AmazonS3FullAccess policy then add the arn.
 We using a list here.
-First is the bucket ,second is adds another rule for all files.
+First is the bucket, second is adds another rule for all files.

-    Review policy , give a name and a decryption to it then create policy.
+    Review policy, give a name, and decryption to it then create policy.

     ```
     {